 While How to Catch a Star is Oliver Jeffers excellent debut book, Lost and Found is really where he began to gain notoriety.
 The book was developed into a film by Studio AKA of which Jeffers produced a lot of graphics assets, and it's the first time you really start to see his iconic handwriting make an outing.

-Recently Oliver Jeffers released an anthology of all of his 'boy' books featuring pencil sketches and brainstorms completed while plotting the series.
-The Boy, His Stories and How They Came To Be is also available on Amazon
+More recently, Oliver Jeffers released an anthology of all of his 'boy' books featuring pencil sketches and brainstorms completed while plotting the series.
+The Boy, His Stories and How They Came To Be (opens in new tab) is also available on Amazon.
+See our interview with Oliver Jeffers (opens in new tab) on the making of this collection here.

-Klassen's colour and illustration style juxtapose the traditionally vibrant world we usually see in picture books, with neutral hues and darker tones it makes a refreshing read in between magical kingdoms and fairy tales.
+Klassen's colour and illustration style juxtapose the traditionally vibrant world we usually see in picture books.
+With its neutral hues and darker tones I Want my Hat Back makes a refreshing read in between magical kingdoms and fairy tales.

-The humour is more dry, subtle and darker as well, meaning its much more of a treat for adults than usual.
-Kids still massively enjoy it though, picking up on its cues that you'd think might go over their heads.
+The humour is drier, subtler and darker as well, meaning its much more of a treat for adults than the norm.
+Kids still massively enjoy it though.
 The pacing of this story is some of the best you'll see in a 40-page picture book, meaning the plot twist at the end is delivered with excellent comic timing.

 Summary: Noi and his father (a fisherman) live by the sea.
 One day a baby whale washes up on the beach, and Noi decides to take it home and care for it.

 Benji Davies' illustration style reminds of Axel Scheffler (Gruffalo, Room on a Broom) in that it's incredibly detailed but completely unique.
-Like landscape painting with a modern, more simplified colour scheme.
+It's like landscape painting with a modern, more simplified colour scheme.

 Summary: A guide to life for people who've just arrived on Earth (babies).